 # Check your connection string

 echo $DATABASE_URLLook for SSL/TLS related parameters.
-Common parameters include:
+Note that Prisma uses provider-specific parameter names:

 - PostgreSQL: sslmode, sslcert, sslrootcert